apache/carbondata/docs/datamap/datamap-management.md

    `ALTER TABLE RENAME`.
 Note that adding a new column is supported, and for dropping columns and change datatype command, CarbonData will check whether it will impact the pre-aggregate table, if
     not, the operation is allowed, otherwise operation will be rejected by throwing exception.
-3. Partition management command: `ALTER TABLE ADD/DROP PARTITION
+3. Partition management command: `ALTER TABLE ADD/DROP PARTITION`.

 If user do want to perform above operations on the main table, user can first drop the datamap, perform the operation, and re-create the datamap again.